webyak/react-static-plate/README.md

 ### Deploy

-Set your `host` in `config.json` and generate all the static files with `npm run build`.
+Set your `website` in `package.json` and generate all the static files with `npm run build`.
 Then upload the contents of the `build/` folder to your hosting solution of choice.
 Finish!

 You can also check out the production build on your local machine using `http-server`: